cfljam/galaxy-pcr-markers/README.md

 Zachary Dwight1, Robert Palais and Carl T. Wittwer http://bioinformatics.oxfordjournals.org/content/27/7/1019

 **Acknowledgements**
-Current development of these tools is funded by the New Zealand Ministry for Business, Innovation & Employment project 'Virtual Institute of Statistical Genetics' (VISG)
+Development of these tools was funded by the New Zealand Ministry for Business, Innovation & Employment project 'Virtual Institute of Statistical Genetics' (VISG)
 See http://www.visg.co.nz